Every weekend, there’s a new “hero” tweet that takes over venture capital group chats.

 In other words: being a non-consensus investor inside consensus.

-Crypto illustrates the point well.
-The industry is already $2.5T in market cap, with Bitcoin alive for fifteen years and BTC + Ethereum settling trillions annually.
-By any reasonable measure, it’s consensus, but it’s still misunderstood.
+Crypto is the perfect example.
+It’s a $2.5T market, Bitcoin’s been running for fifteen years, and BTC + Ethereum already settle trillions annually.
+By any standard, it’s consensus, yet still widely misunderstood.

 Plenty of VCs (especially in the Bay Area) still can’t see past the FTX blow-up in 2022 even three years later.

-Meanwhile, the smartest operators are moving the other direction.
-Stripe is betting its roadmap on stablecoins, even building its own payments-focused L1.
+Meanwhile, Stripe is betting its roadmap on stablecoins, even building its own payments-focused L1.
 And Robinhood, now a $95B company, is basically a crypto company in disguise.

-The paradox is that crypto is consensus as a category today, but the opportunity is to be non-consensus about its timing and trajectory taking the bets investment committees are too slow or scared to underwrite.
+The paradox is that crypto is consensus as a category today to those who pay attention, but the opportunity is to be non-consensus about its timing and trajectory while making bets that most investment committees are too slow or scared to underwrite.

-That’s why Peter Thiel is piling money into Ethereum right now while most of Sand Hill is still trauma-bonding over FTX.
+Peter Thiel is piling money into Ethereum right now while most of Silicon Valley is still trauma-bonding over FTX.

-Martin’s observation hit a nerve because it points to something structural, not a lack of creativity:
+Martin’s observation hit a nerve because it points to something structural:

 “Follow on capital tends to be more and more consensus aligned.”

-Growth investors aren’t less imaginative, they’re more efficient, with massive funds they need to deploy.
+Growth investors aren’t less imaginative, they’re more efficient at finding outliers, and they have massive funds to deploy.
 Sure, that makes venture feel less romantic.
-But in mature industries romance always loses to efficiency in the long run.
+When you’re managing tens of billions, romance doesn’t scale.

 VC right now is noisy AF.
 If you’re running a contrarian playbook and it works, you deserve the win.
-But most venture capitalists aren’t Peter Thiel.
+But most VCs aren’t Peter Thiel.

 I came across a thread last week reviewing 61 (!)
 AI coding agents and sent it around to my teammates at Chapter One.